• Skip to primary navigation

 The quality of the grapes determines the quality of the vinegar produced.

-Additionally, both are often used as dressings in salads to add flavour and depth.
+Also, both are often used as dressings in salads to add flavour and depth - for another vinegar pairing comparison see rice vinegar vs mirin comparison.

-Moving forward, balsamic vinegar comes undiluted from Modena, Italy, or Reggio Emilia and is a versatile ingredient used in various dishes like Parmesan cheese and strawberries.
+Moving forward, balsamic vinegar comes undiluted from Modena, Italy, or Reggio Emilia and is a flexible ingredient used in various dishes like Parmesan cheese and strawberries.

 On the other hand, balsamic vinaigrette contains extra ingredients such as olive oil, honey or garlic for dressing purposes.